Yes, master closet organization…the chore most of us put off until items start crashing down on our heads!

 Then a couple months ago, I went on a cleaning rampage…

-Today, I’ll share my closet organization tips you can use without spending a lot of money:
+Today, I’ll share my master closet organization tips you can use without spending a lot of money:

 Tear every single thing out of the closet.

 Probably not what you wanted to hear, but it is the best way!